About This Article:

 A common question from our customers — I have a faint line on a drug test — what does it mean?
 Have I passed or failed the drug test?

-How Urine Drug Tests Kits Work
+How Urine Drug Test Kits Work

 Urine drug test kits are an inexpensive and reliable way of screening for the use of drugs of abuse.
 They are simple to use and can detect if drugs are present in a person’s urine.
-Each drug test has a detection level which is the cut-off point that tells us if a drug tests is positive or negative.
+Each drug test has a detection level which is the cut-off point that tells us if a drug test is positive or negative.
 The drug test cut-off levels will be different for each type of drug.
-Two of the most widely used urine tests are cannabis drug testing kits and cocaine drug testing kits.
+Two of the most widely used urine tests are cannabis drug testing kits and cocaine drug testing.
 A cocaine drug test, for example, has a cut-off level of 300 ng/mL, whilst cannabis has a detection level of 50 ng/mL.

 An important point to remember with these types of tests is that they do not tell us how much of a drug is present in a person’s body, they only tell us if the person is above or below the detection level.